 5 = Incapacitating

-Tell your doctor any other conditions that might be associated with headache, including:
+Tell your health care provider about any other conditions that might be associated with headache, including:

-The doctor will examine the head and neck and will usually perform a neurologic examination, which includes a series of simple exercises to test strength, reflexes, coordination, and sensation.
-The doctor may ask questions to test short-term memory and related aspects of mental function.
+The health care provider will examine the head and neck and will usually perform a neurologic examination, which includes a series of simple exercises to test strength, reflexes, coordination, and sensation.
+The provider may ask questions to test short-term memory and related aspects of mental function.

-Differentiating Between Migraines and Tension Headaches.
-Migraine and tension-type headaches have some similar characteristics, but also some important differences:
+Migraines and Tension Headaches: Migraine and tension-type headaches have some similar characteristics, but also some important differences:

-Differentiating Between Migraines and Sinus Headaches.
-Many primary headaches, including migraine, are misdiagnosed as sinus headaches, causing patients to be treated inappropriately with antibiotics.
-Many patients who think they have sinus headaches may actually have had a migraine.
-It is also possible for patients to have migraines with sinus symptoms such as congestion and facial pressure.
+Migraines and Sinus Headaches: Many primary headaches, including migraine, are misdiagnosed as sinus headaches.
+It is also possible for people to have migraines with sinus symptoms such as congestion and facial pressure.

 Sinus headaches occur in the front of the face, with pain or pressure around the eyes, across the cheeks, or over the forehead.
 They are usually accompanied by fever, runny nose or congestion, and fatigue.
 In sinus headaches, the nasal discharge is thick green or yellow.
 Nasal discharge in migraines is clear and watery.

-The doctor may order a magnetic resonance imaging (MRI) scan to check for abnormalities that may be causing the headaches.
-For patients who have migraine headaches that are stable, imaging tests are usually not necessary unless the patient experiences new and serious symptoms.
+The health care provider may order a magnetic resonance imaging (MRI) scan to check for abnormalities that may be causing the headaches.
+For people who have migraine headaches that are stable, imaging tests are usually not necessary unless there are new and serious symptoms.
 Symptoms that may suggest neurologic problems that warrant a MRI include:

-For imaging tests, MRIs are preferred over computed tomography (CT) scans because they do not expose patients to radiation.
+For imaging tests, MRIs are preferred over computed tomography (CT) scans because they do not expose people to radiation.

 It is best to treat a migraine attack as soon as symptoms first occur.
-Doctors generally recommend:
+Experts generally recommend:

 Try to guard against medication overuse, which can cause a rebound effect.
-Nearly all pain relief drugs used for migraine can cause rebound headache, and patients should not take any of these drugs more than 2 days per week.
+Nearly all pain relief drugs used for migraine can cause rebound headache.
+You should not take any headache medicine more than 2 days per week.
 This is especially true for OTC medications that contain caffeine.
-If you find that you need to use acute migraine treatment more frequently, talk to your doctor about preventive medications.
+If you find that you need to use acute migraine treatment frequently, talk to your health care provider about preventive medications.